Nova Scotia Road Trip For Adventurous Romantics

 STAY: Bayside Inn, Digby

-Across the street from the waterfront, the sweet Bayside B&B offers unassumingly sophisticated rooms.
+Across the street from the waterfront, the sweet Bayside Inn B&B offers unassumingly sophisticated rooms.
 Ask for one that faces the Bay.

 Heather plants at Annapolis Royal NS Heritage Gardens